 The antimicrobial activity of fennel seed has primarily been studied with relation to its essential oils, with fewer studies focusing on extracts.
 While some research found significant antimicrobial effects of fennel essential oil against Gram-positive bacteria, fennel extracts showed no activity [6].
 In contrast, other studies demonstrated strong antimicrobial properties of both fennel essential oil and extracts, particularly against Bacillus cereus and Aspergillus flavus [53].
 Additionally, methanol extracts of fennel seeds displayed excellent antibacterial activity against E. coli, S. aureus, Salmonella Typhimurium, and Bacillus subtilis, with minimum inhibitory concentration (MIC) values of 500 µg/mL or lower.
 Other research also highlighted strong antimicrobial effects against Helicobacter pylori, with a MIC of 50 µg/ml.
 [38].
 Despite being rich in polyphenols and possessing strong antioxidant properties, fennel extract exhibited weak antimicrobial activity.
-However, it demonstrated effectiveness against P. fragi, a major spoilage microorganism in meat and fish, as well as C. jejuni a significant food borne pathogen.
+However, it demonstrated effectiveness against P. fragi, a major spoilage microorganism in meat and fish, as well as C. jejuni, a significant food-borne pathogen.
 The combined antimicrobial effects and high antioxidant capacity of fennel seeds position them as a promising natural ingredient for the food and nutraceutical industries [40].

 Miscellaneous activities

 Fennel essential oil (FEO) contains a rich blend of terpene compounds and phenylpropanoid derivatives that work together to produce notable antioxidant effects.
 This combination may provide FEO with valuable therapeutic potential for treating pulmonary fibrosis [34].
 F. vulgare is effective in reducing dysmenorrhea symptoms [57].
-The post Maturity Synthetic variety exhibited the highest concentration of oleic acid.
+The post-maturity synthetic variety exhibited the highest concentration of oleic acid.
 As an omega-9 fatty acid, oleic acid offers numerous health benefits, including reducing the risk of arrhythmias and strokes, lowering blood pressure, decreasing LDL cholesterol levels, and increasing HDL cholesterol.
 Additionally, this variety contained the highest levels of omega-6, an essential fatty acid critical for human health.
 Omega-6 plays a key role in hormone production, such as prostaglandins, and helps prevent arterial blood clots while reducing arterial inflammation [2].
 Fennel extract has the potential to enhance lipid profiles by modulating leptin receptor expression.
 This suggests that herbal remedies could serve as a natural alternative to chemical drugs, which often have undesirable side effects, for managing hyperlipidemia [68].
 Fennel essential oil has been reported to possess anti-spasmodic properties, making it useful in managing pediatric colic and certain respiratory disorders [52].
-Foeniculum vulgare have also been reported to exhibit nootropic activity, with evidence supporting its potential use in managing cognitive disorders such as dementia and Alzheimer’s disease.
+Foeniculum vulgare has also been reported to exhibit nootropic activity, with evidence supporting its potential use in managing cognitive disorders such as dementia and Alzheimer’s disease.
 [30]

 Toxic components of fennel